-Our stop snoring specialist will go through all the anti snoring solutions with you.
+Our stop snoring sleep doctor will go through all the anti-snoring solutions with you.

 Sleep Disorders are slowly being recognised as major factors in human illness and premature death.

 Sleep Disorders are any condition that prohibits or affects sleep and may be medical or physiological.

 This section will give you information on everything you will ever need to know about how to stop snoring & sleep apnoea, and give you appropriate solutions.

 1. Dyssomnias – excessive sleepiness, the result of difficulty initiating or maintaining sleep